ukbendavies/PoshHive/README.md

   - [not started] pester tests
 - Various other enhancements.
 - Bug fixes.
+- Investigate changes to model in API v6.5

 ## Acknowledgements
 - HIVE REST API V6.5, documentation published by alertme